-Bipolar differs from depression in that its sufferers can experience extreme mood fluctuations – between feelings of euphoria and very low moods.
+You may be familiar with Bipolar disorder as well.
+Bipolar differs from depression in that its sufferers can experience extreme mood fluctuations – between feelings of euphoria and ultimate lows.
 Bipolar affects our ability to function in daily life, can make it difficult to cope, and generally requires long-term treatment.
-With treatment and support, we can help you manage symptoms and maintain a good quality of life.
+With treatment and support, you can manage symptoms and maintain a good quality of life.

 Types of mood disorders

 We can help you overcome a variety of mood disorders and forms of depression.

 Major depression is sometimes called major depressive disorder, clinical depression, unipolar depression or simply ‘depression’.
 It involves low mood and/or loss of interest and pleasure in usual activities, as well as other symptoms.
 Symptoms are experienced most days and last for at least two weeks.
 Symptoms of depression interfere with all areas of a person’s life, including work and social relationships.
 It can be described as mild, moderate or severe; melancholic or psychotic.

 The symptoms of dysthymia are similar to those of major depression but are less severe.
 However, in the case of dysthymia, symptoms last longer.
 A person has to have this milder depression for more than two years to be diagnosed with dysthymia.